-Twenty-eight Israel Defense Forces soldiers died over the course of 2020, the second-lowest number in the country’s history, the military says.
+Twenty-eight Israel Defense Forces soldiers died over the course of 2020, the second lowest number in the country’s history, the military said Sunday.

 Suicide remained the leading cause of death for soldiers, with at least nine service members having taken their own lives, according to IDF Manpower Directorate commander Maj.
 Gen. Moti Almoz.

-A tenth soldier may have also died by suicide, though the investigation into that case has not been completed, Almoz tells reporters.
+A tenth soldier may have also died by suicide, though the investigation into that case has not been completed, Almoz told reporters.

 Only last year had a smaller number of fatalities, with 27 deaths reported.
 That year’s count also included Zachary Baumel, who was killed in the 1982 First Lebanon War but had been officially deemed missing until his body was recovered in 2019.

-The other two people — Rabbi Shay Ohayon and Esther Horgen — were killed in terror attacks in August and December, respectively.
+The other two people — Rabbi Shay Ohayon and Esther Horgan — were killed in terror attacks in August and December, respectively.

 After suicides, the next leading cause of death in the IDF in 2020 was car accidents, which claimed the lives of six soldiers, according to the military.

-Five soldiers died from illness in 2020, though none from the coronavirus, Almoz says.
+Five soldiers died from illnesses in 2020, though none from the coronavirus, Almoz said.